wp-plugins/live-comment-preview/readme.txt

 == Description ==

 = Latest Version: 2.0 Beta 1 =
+**This is a beta release, may not work, and may require changes to your theme files.
+Do not upgrade if you're unsure what you're doing.**

 * Zero configuration required / intelligent parsing of theme comment HTML
 * Disallowed HTML tags are stripped from the preview (thanks to Jamie Zawinski)